Subsidiarity (Catholicism): Catholic social teaching

 Subsidiarity charts a course between individualism and collectivism by locating the responsibilities and privileges of social life in the smallest unit of organization at which they will function.
 Larger social bodies, be they the state or otherwise, are permitted and required to intervene only when smaller ones cannot carry out the tasks themselves.
 Even in this case, the intervention must be temporary and for the purpose of empowering the smaller social body to be able to carry out such functions on its own.

 Building on the personalist and social theories of Luigi Taparelli, the use of the term subsidiarity was advanced by German theologian and aristocrat Oswald von Nell-Breuning.
 His work influenced the social teaching of Pope Pius XI in Quadragesimo anno.
 That encyclical holds that government should undertake only those initiatives which exceed the capacity of individuals or private groups acting independently.
 Functions of government, business, and other secular activities should be as local as possible.
 If a complex function is carried out at a local level just as effectively as on the national level, the local level should be the one to carry out the specified function.
 The principle is based upon the autonomy and dignity of the human individual, and holds that all other forms of society, from the family to the state and the international order, should be in the service of the human person.
 Subsidiarity assumes that these human persons are by their nature social beings, and emphasizes the importance of small and intermediate-sized communities or institutions, like the family, the church, labor unions and other voluntary associations, as mediating structures which empower individual action and link the individual to society as a whole.
 "Positive subsidiarity", which is the ethical imperative for communal, institutional or governmental action to create the social conditions necessary to the full development of the individual, such as the right to work, decent housing, health care, etc., is another important aspect of the subsidiarity principle.

-The principle of subsidiarity was first formally developed in the encyclical Rerum novarum of 1891 by Pope Leo XIII (although the encyclical does not use the word subsidiarity), as an attempt to articulate a middle course between laissez-faire capitalism on one hand and forms of socialism that subordinate the individual to the state on the other.
+The principle of subsidiarity was first formally developed in the encyclical Rerum novarum of 1891 by Pope Leo XIII (although the encyclical does not use the word subsidiarity), as an attempt to articulate a middle course between laissez-faire capitalism on one hand and forms of state socialism on the other.
 The principle was further developed in Pope Pius XI's encyclical Quadragesimo anno of 1931.